 (a) Similar to New Connections, the old 'Adds & Alts' Service Order process has been replaced and the activities are now covered by the various Service Orders for Metering Service Works and Supply Service Works.
 The Supply Service Works - Supply Alteration is not required in South Australia.
-Error!
-Reference source not found. shows the original Adds and Alts Sub-Type and the replacement transaction(s):
+Table 2 shows the original Adds and Alts Sub-Type and the replacement transaction(s):